timkphd/examples/slurm/2020/README.md

 ### Note:

 ```
 These files are in a subdirectory for organizational purposes.
-After checkout, go to this directory and do a make install which will compile and copy files up on level.
+After checkout, go
+to this directory and do a make install which will compile and copy files up one level.
 Also, you can create a python environment for the examples by sourcing the file jupyter.sh.

 ```